I Can Has Cheezburger?: Content

-ICHC's content is submitted by the site's readers, and the site hosts "the LOL Builder", an image macro creation tool.
-The number of submissions has risen dramatically with the growth of the site.
-In July 2007, ICHC received as many as 500 submissions per day.
-By January 2008, the average was 8000.
-Only about a dozen or so submissions per day are posted to the website, while updates are timed to coincide with when readers are most likely to be visiting the site – morning, lunchtime and evenings.
-As of 2008, ICHC gets about 2 million page views per day.
+In the early days of the site ICHC's content was submitted by readers using "the LOL Builder," the site's image macro creation tool.
+In July 2007 ICHC received as many as 500 submissions per day.
+By January 2008, the average was 8000 though only about a dozen or so submissions per day were posted to the website, while updates were timed to coincide with when readers were most likely to be visiting the site – morning, lunchtime and evenings.
+As of 2008, ICHC received about 2 million page views per day.

-The site attempts to maintain a community feel, encouraging interactivity with readers via a voting system where users can rate an image from one to five "cheezburgers", and through themes as one image will attract responses to form a continuous narrative.
-According to Nakagawa, "It's like you're creating a story supplied by people in the community, and then the people in the community supply the next part of the story."
+Around 2008, the site attempted to maintain a community feel, encouraging interactivity with readers via a voting system where users could rate an image from one to five "cheezburgers," and through themes, as one image would attract responses to form a continuous narrative.
+According to Nakagawa when asked about this in 2008, "It's like you're creating a story supplied by people in the community, and then the people in the community supply the next part of the story."
 Until 2013, ICHC also ran a wiki at SpeakLolSpeak.com designed to be a collection of important lolspeak phrases.

 Popular trends on the ICHC website for captioning have included "ceiling cat" (usually a white cat); "basement cat" (a black cat); the "itteh bitteh kitteh committeh"; invisible [something]; the Lolrus and his "bukkit"; fail (now moved to FAIL Blog); "om nom nom" (as in eating sounds); references to "cheezburgers"; "happy caturday"; "monorail kitteh"; "oh hai"; and "kthxbai" ("OK, thanks, goodbye").
 ICHC has popularized snowclones such as "I'm in your (noun), (verb ending in ing) your (noun)"; " [some activity or emotion], ur doin it right/wrong"; and "I gave/brought you [something] but I eated it/uzed it all up".

+By 2017, the site, along with the rest of the Cheezburger network, no longer relied on user-submitted or user-generated content ("UGC"), instead relying on a full editorial team who continue to create fresh and humorous content daily for the large reader base to enjoy.